ohmeow/blurr/README.md

 > A library that integrates huggingface transformers with version 2 of the fastai framework

+Named after the **fast**est **transformer** (well, at least of the Autobots), ***blurr*** provides both a comprehensive and extensible framework for training and deploying 🤗 [huggingface](https://huggingface.co/transformers/) transformer models with [fastai](http://docs.fast.ai/) >= 2.0.

+Utilizing features like fastai's new `@typedispatch` and `@patch` decorators, and a simple class hiearchy, **blurr** provides fastai developers with the ability to train and deploy transformers for a variety of .
+Though much of this works out-of-the-box, users will be able to customize the tokenization strategies and model inputs based on task and/or architecture as needed.

+**Supported NLP Tasks**:
+- Sequence Classification (multiclassification and multi-label classification)
+- Token Classification
+- Question Answering
+- Summarization
+- Tranlsation
+- Language Modeling (Causal and Masked)

+**Supported Vision Tasks**:
+- *In progress*

+**Supported Audio Tasks**:
+- *In progress*

 ## Install

 You can now pip install blurr via `pip install ohmeow-blurr`